Least action principles for incompressible flows and geodesics between shapes: Acknowledgements

 \section{Acknowledgements}

 The authors thank Yann Brenier for enlightening discussions and generous hospitality.
 Thanks also to Matt Thorpe for the computation of the optimal transport map appearing in Figure~\ref{fig:vitali}, and to Yue Pu for careful reading and corrections.

-This material is based upon work supported by the National Science Foundation under NSF Research Network Grant no.\ RNMS11-07444 (KI-Net), grants CCF 1421502, DMS 1211161, DMS 1515400, and DMS 1514826, DMS 1516677, partially supported by the Center for Nonlinear Analysis (CNA) under National Science Foundation PIRE Grant no.\ OISE-0967140, and by the Simons Foundation under grant \#395796.
+This material is based upon work supported by the National Science Foundation under NSF Research Network Grant no.\ RNMS11-07444 (KI-Net) and partially supported by the Center for Nonlinear Analysis (CNA) under National Science Foundation PIRE Grant no.\ OISE-0967140.
+The first author was partially supported by the National Science Foundation with grant DMS 1514826.
+The second author was partially supported by the National Science Foundation with grants DMS 1211161 and DMS 1515400, and by the Simons Foundation under grant 395796.
+The third author was partially supported by the National Science Foundation with grants CCF 1421502 and DMS 1516677.